 - Project Management (including Planning & Design, Contracts, Liaison with authorities);

 - Mall Management (including Leasing & Promotions);

 The centralisation of these key functions enables the Management to have a more effective and efficient control over of the Group’s operations, whilst monitoring and managing the risks associated therewith.

 5. INFORMATION, COMMUNICATION AND MONITORING

-- A financial system is in place to ensure all financial transactions are timely and correctly captured in the accounting system to generate a periodic management financial report for performance review and decision making by the Management and the Board.
+- A financial system is in place to ensure all financial transactions of the Group are timely and properly captured in the accounting system to generate a periodic management financial report for performance review and decision making by the Management and the Board.

 As an entity with a diversified business portfolio, the Group faces exposure to various form of risks.
 Where possible, all such insurable risks relating to the Group’s business operations, assets and employees are adequately insured in order to minimise any adverse financial impact.

 Review of the Statement by External Auditors

-(This Statement on Risk Management and Internal Control is made in accordance with the resolution of the Board
+(This Statement on Risk Management and Internal Control is made in accordance with the resolution of the Board dated 11/06/2020)